sjlgasnier/emissary/docs/torrents.md

 ## I2PSnark

 Standalone I2PSnark maintained by the [I2P+](https://i2pplus.github.io/) project can also be used for torrenting.
 The installer is found under `Download I2P+ > I2PSnark Standalone` at the bottom of the page.
+The default port for I2CP is `7654`.